jomariya23156/face-recognition-with-liveness-web-login/README.md

 <img src = "./assets/project_structure.png" width=446 height=702>

 ## Files explanation
-In this section, we will show how to use/execute each file in this repo.
+&nbsp;&nbsp;&nbsp;&nbsp;In this section, we will show how to use/execute each file in this repo.
 The full workflow of the repo, from the data collection till running the web application, will be provided step-by-step in the next section.
 *Note: All files have code explanation in the source code themselves*
 * In **main** folder (main repo)
   * **`app.py`**: This is the main Flask app.
 To use it, just normally run this file from your terminal/preferred IDE and the running port for your web app will be shown. **If you want to deploy this app, don't forget to change app.secret_key variable**